This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 Don’t worry if the colour of the bread pan changes over time.
 The colour change results from steam and other moisture and does not affect the machine’s performance.

 Cleaning the baking pan

-Baking pan (also called bread pan basket or bucket) is where the dough gets mixed and baked.
+The baking pan (also called bread pan basket or bucket) is where the dough gets mixed and baked.

 The baking pan and the kneading blade are the parts that come in contact with the bread dough.

-When you clean the bread pan by hand avoid using anything that’s abrasive.
+When you clean the bread pan by hand, avoid using anything abrasive.
 Most bread maker pans and parts have a non-stick surface.
 The non-stick surface does not cut out the need for clean-up but makes it easier.
 Teflon coating and abrasives can erode the finish.
 The non-stick coating is very susceptible to breaking down if not cared for properly.

 Use a damp cloth, sponge or plastic scrubber to wipe the inside of the baking pan.
 Fill the basket with warm soapy water using a mild dish detergent but do NOT let it sit and soak for more than 30 minutes.

 - Absolutely avoid non-stick cooking spray on your non-stick pan.
 The pan will develop a gummy mess that is difficult to remove without damaging the pan.
 It can also ruin the non-stick aspect of the pan altogether.